seanpowell/docs/source/API_Reference/Reseller_API/v1_(deprecated)/customer_subuser_unsubscribes.md

          <td>task</td>
          <td>Yes</td>
          <td>Must be set to *delete*</td>
-         <td>This will allow you to delete an unsubscribe record for the specifiedcustomer subuser</td>
+         <td>This will allow you to delete an unsubscribe record for the specified customer subuser</td>
       </tr>
       <tr>
          <td>email</td>